-The International Journal of Advanced Medical Sciences and Technology (IJAMST) is having ISSN 2582-7596 (online), bi-monthly international journal, being published in the months of February, April, June, August, October and December by Lattice Science Publication (LSP)🔗 Bhopal (M.P.), India since year 2020.
+The International Journal of Advanced Medical Sciences and Technology (IJAMST) has ISSN 2582-7596 (online) which is an online, open access🔗, peer reviewed🔗, periodical bi-monthly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of February, April, June, August, October and December.

 If you have aspirations to become an editor, one of the ways is through a direct invitation from a publisher.
 This may happen as a result of your expertise in a specific field of science or discipline, in particular when Publishers wish to publish a new journal.
 Another way to become an editor is to submit Membership Form🔗 which is 100% free that to be evaluated by our panel.

 What are the typical criteria for an Editor position?

 These would be:

 - Candidate should have minimum of Ph.D. degree.

 - Expertise and experience in the specialist field related to the journal.

 - Publication record of a number of articles and /or books (usually in / related to the specialist field).

 - Being a reviewer for an international peer reviewed journal.

 - Enthusiasm to undertake the Editor role , but ensuring recognition of all aspects of the reality of the role and the work involved